siljamdev/Tebas/README.md

 They are [AshFiles](https://github.com/Dumbelfo08/AshLib) with the **.tbplg** extension.
 You can double click them to install them.

 ## Scripting language
 The templates use a custom scripting language to provide functionality.
 You can look into [here](./documentation/scripts) for documentation and examples.
 Also, there is a Notepad++ Language file to provide syntax highlighting.
 You can find it [here](./n++).
+Note that this custom language is thought for the dark theme